Your complete fashion brand Instagram marketing playbook: post ideas, a content mix, and a strategy that grows your following and gets you orders.

 3 things matter most:

+A great fashion Instagram post does 3 things: it stops the scroll, it fits a cohesive grid, and it gives the viewer a clear next step.
 Knowing what separates a post that converts from one that gets ignored helps you create better content and judge it faster.

 Example caption: "The one that sells out every time.
 Back in stock.
 Tap to shop before it goes again."